uvaaland/cig_llnl_workshop/setup_specfem3d.md

 ```

 #### Explanation
-* **DATA:**  Folder that holds all the parameter files that are to be used in the
+* **DATA:**  Folder that holds all the parameter files that are used for running the simulation.
-  simulation.

-  * STATIONS: Contains the names and locations for all the stations.
+  * STATIONS: Contains the names and locations of all the stations.
   * CMTSOLUTION: Contains the source characteristics.
   * Par_file: Contains the simulation parameters.